Posts Tagged ‘Alternative History’

 No Gein II: A Second Helping

-Chapter One The Truth Unearthed
+Chapter One: The Truth Unearthed

-Plainfield Wisconsin, Early August 2003
+Plainfield Wisconsin, August 5th, 2003

 Bits of earth flew up towards the hot August sun as the dirty steel pierced the ground.
 The sound of the mini bulldozer engine was partly smothered by the nearby radio on which “These Are the Days” belted out over the small speakers.
 This song by Burn Victims was now considered a classic from the recently departed decade of the 1990s.
 Though the 90s were not as far back as Toby’s own childhood, that song still filled him with a sense of nostalgia.
 While operating his machinery he remembered this tune playing at the Hancock skating rink during his son’s birthday party.
 Back then, Tommy lived for Mortal Kombat and Michael Jordan.
 Now he was a high school student, crazy for cars and girls.
-That was only a few years ago, but, knowing his son now, and remembering him then, it might as well have been a lifetime ago.
+That birthday party Toby remembered was only a few years ago, but, knowing his son now, and remembering him then, it might as well have been another lifetime.

 A different sound now struck his ear, it was a quick scratchy sound, like metal scraping on metal.
 He gripped the machine lever tight as he noticed his partner waving his arms in the air while standing near the small pit.